MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 We end up with this:
 ![Screenshot showing the new Main Menu Navigation open.
 The body content is over layed by a dark opaque click away event listener.](/img/fed-talk/s01e02/main-menu-navigation.png)

+---

 ## :pray: Closing

-At this stage you your application should be wrapped with a Theme Provider.
+At this stage your application should be wrapped with a Theme Provider.
 You should have enough knowledge on how to override the styles of MUI components as well as how to create your own styles along side your own components.

 You are now ready to move onto the next episode where I’ll be walking you through how to implement Routing in your app, covering the following topics: